Difference Between OST and PST Files and How to Troubleshoot Them

 • OST files are encrypted and tied to specific user profiles for security.

-• OST files linked to original account – if Outlook profile or Exchange account is deleted, or OST file corrupted.
+• OST files are linked to the original account.
+If the Outlook profile or Exchange account is deleted, or OST file corrupted.

 PST File:

 PST is a standalone Outlook file used to store email, contacts, calendars and more.
-Not as an OST file, PST files are not encrypted with any specific Outlook profile and mail server.
+Unlike an OST file, PST files are not encrypted or tied to any specific Outlook profile or mail server.
 It is completely reliable for backup, archiving, or migration purposes.
-Such as creating local backup of mailbox data and archiving old messages to free up storage.
+They are used for creating local backups of mailbox data and archiving old messages to free up storage.
 It can migrate Outlook data from one computer to another.

 Features of PST File